 Address: 15b Church Street, Moruya

-This café is a bit of a coffee temple.
-You are surrounded by a huge range of paraphernalia: machines, filters, plungers, presses, drinking vessels, beans and an extensive choice of beans.
+This cafe is a bit of a coffee mecca.
+Inside you are surrounded by an impressive range of paraphernalia: machines, filters, plungers, presses, drinking vessels, and an extensive choice of beans.
 Our fave is the Black Cyclist blend.
 It’s strong, sweet, dark and served at the perfect temperature.
 Alfresco is a lovely space decked out with dark walls that highlight the shiny chrome state-of-the-art equipment, with a view into the roasting room.
-A big serving window opens out onto the street where locals lean and chat.
-Last year we asked if this was the best coffee on the coast.
-Well, it is just my humble opinion, but …
+A big serving window opens out onto the street where locals lean and chat after ordering their selected blend, or snack, and a good range of tea sits on the shelves next to teapots and state-of-the-art kettles.
+Consistently good coffee and a range of house-roasted beans, many of which are supplied to other cafes along the coast.
+We just have to mention the pure white drinking chocolate … you’re welcome!

 2/40 Princes Highway, Narooma